yma54/my_portfolio/README.md

 ## Contact
-Email for the creator:Mayucong45@gmail.com      feel free to contact me!
+Email of the creator:Mayucong45@gmail.com      feel free to contact me!

 <!-- Optional -->